 Meet Jolene Winters and Julie Jerick.

 They each have five children.
 Julie has one more on the way.
 They are two moms whose families struggle in between paychecks.
-School shoes or pay the water bill.
-Utilities or diapers and baby formula.
+Buy school shoes or pay the water bill.
+Pay utilities or buy diapers and baby formula.
 Tough choices.

 “An equipment failure at work meant my husband was laid off for a month,” Julie explains.
 “That’s when we really needed some help.”

 Meet Mommy’s Closet, which has been providing the help families need for a decade.
-It started small, literally a closet, filled with boxes of diapers, baby food, baby wipes . . . and now its grown to where 80,000 diapers are handed out every year.
+It started small, literally a closet, filled with boxes of diapers, baby food, baby wipes . . . and now it has grown to where 80,000 diapers are handed out every year.

 Diapers may not sound like much, but the average cost for diapers can run $100 a month.
 It’s why now Mommy’s Closet is a member of the National Diaper Bank Network, the only diaper bank serving western South Dakota.

 “We saw the need and we knew we could help,” explains Myles Kennedy, a VOA board member.
 “Then we recognized the need was more than diapers so we found other ways to help, working with families on employment, education, parenting skills . . . establishing a place where families could find basic baby food, good used clothing . . . basically anything that could give them the lift they needed.”

 Without Mommy’s Closet, the consequences were dire for Jolene.